last-ent/last-ent.github.io/posts/my-frontend-adventure-2021/index.md

 Maybe it IS too much to ask or maybe it isn't.

-I did some quick look about and I check out following tools:
+I did some quick look about and I plan to check out the following tools:

 - `npm scripts` as build system
 - `Bulma` for lightweight CSS styling